ezEngine/docs/docs/editor/editor-overview.md

 ## Setting Up a Custom Project

-When you create a custom [project (TODO)](../projects/projects-overview.md), you must make a few configurations.
+When you create a custom [project](../projects/projects-overview.md), you must make a few configurations.

 Select *Editor > Create Project* and select an empty folder where your project should be stored.